 History hosts three longstanding, high-profile research centres:

-- Centre for English Local History
+- Centre for Regional and Local History

 - Centre for Urban History (home to the East Midlands Oral History Archive)